Phixia/PTA-Basic-Database/README.md

 ###Complex Tables

 These tables are tables meant to bridge and connect others.
 The meat of the relational database.
 Their data is pure reference to other table primary keys.
-The .csv files for these are *much* easier to understand and edit.
+The .csv files for these are *much* easier to understand and edit, as they are refelctions of their source data, not of the raw IDs, like the .sql files are.

 - PokemonAbilities
 - PokemonEggMobes